ufjf-dcc202/ufjf-dcc202-2024-1-a-atv0-VMacuco/README.md

 DCC202A-2024a
-vinícius Macuco Leite Carvalhaes 202365213A
+Vinícius Macuco Leite Carvalhaes 202365213A